-ethica is part of Mary MacKillop International ABN 88 808 531 480 and is committed to a world in which the rights and dignity of each person is realised.
+ethica is part of Mary MacKillop Today ABN 88 808 531 480 and is committed to a world in which the rights and dignity of each person is realised.
 This encompasses our commitment to our staff, our supporters and the communities who participate in our programs internationally.
 Therefore ethica seeks not just to comply with the requirements of the Privacy Act 1988 (Cth) (Act), including the Australian Privacy Principles (APPs), and any other applicable privacy laws in Australia but we seek to demonstrate a culture of best practice within a spirit of accountability and respect.

 + What information do we collect?

 ethica regularly asks for information that helps us to engage with you.
 We collect personal information about individuals including supporters, volunteers, contractors and job applicants.
 It is your choice how much information you provide and you may deal with us on an anonymous basis or by using a pseudonym when you make inquiries through our Website; or make general inquiries by telephone and do not require a further response from us; or to make a donation anonymously.
 We may however, need certain contact details from you to respond to inquiries or to otherwise deal with you.

 Below are some examples of what information we commonly collect:

 • Personal details, like name or date of birth

 • Contact details